Mark Rashid

 Mark Rashid is an American horse trainer, clinician, and author from Estes Park, Colorado.
 Practicing within the western riding tradition, Rashid's philosophy involves understanding the horse's point of view and solving difficult problems with communication rather than force.
 His methodology emphasizes the relationship between horse and rider as a partnership, in which the horse willingly takes direction from the rider, rather than a dominant rider directing a submissive horse.
-His training applies to horses of all disciplines, he has helped Grand Prix Dressage riders, eventers, jumpers and endurance riders, as well as professional reiners, and cutting horses.
+His training has been used with horses and riders in all disciplines, including dressage, eventing, jumpers, endurance riders, professional reiners, and cutting horses.

 While Rashid is grouped as a practitioner within the field of natural horsemanship, he personally tends to avoid that classification and has publicly expressed discomfort with the term when applied to himself and to horsemanship in general.

-He has written a number of books on his philosophy, including Big Horses, Good Dogs, & Straight Fences, Horsemanship Through Life, Life Lessons from a Ranch Horse, Horses Never Lie, A Good Horse is Never a Bad Color, Considering the Horse, and Nature in Horsemanship: Discovering Harmony Through Principles of Aikido.
+Rashid has written a number of books including Big Horses, Good Dogs, & Straight Fences, Horsemanship Through Life, Life Lessons from a Ranch Horse, Horses Never Lie, A Good Horse is Never a Bad Color, Considering the Horse, and Nature in Horsemanship: Discovering Harmony Through Principles of Aikido.